git-ogawa/setup_kube_cluster/docs/setup_cluster.md

 # Setup cluster
-Setup cluster is to create a kubernetes cluster on ompute instances with kubeadm.
+Setup cluster is to create a kubernetes cluster on compute instances with kubeadm.
 This makes it easy to create and reset clusters for testing and development.

 Create a cluster with the following configuration based on [official start guide](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).